Ismailtlem/ismailtlemcani.com/data/blog/end-to-end-testing-for-web-apps.md

 npm i cypress --save-dev
 ```

-## Getting started with Cypress and writing your first tests for a React app
+## Getting started with Cypress and writing your first tests

 For the steps below, you'll need node and npm installed on your machine.
 Start by creating a react app in your local folder by running the following command :